Bank rules force staff to turn off NHS COVID-19 tracing app at work

 Under current government guidelines, users of the NHS app are advised to disable bluetooth or pause the app when away from their phones to avoid false notifications.

-Other companies have told staff to pause the app at work, including pharmaceuticals firm GSK GSK.L, which said its other safety measures were sufficient, the Guardian newspaper reported.
+Other companies have told staff to pause the app at work, including pharmaceuticals firm GSK, which said its other safety measures were sufficient, the Guardian newspaper reported.

 The BTU union, which represents staff working for Lloyds but is not recognised by the bank, said it had been contacted by dozens of staff unable to use the app, which has been downloaded by more than 14 million people.